The Cuprite Mine

 One of the less spectacular samples containing visible gold assayed 18 oz./ton Au.

-The adit tunnel was constructed with large concrete and timber supports during a previous operation in the 1960’s.
+The old tunnel was constructed with large concrete and timber supports during a previous operation in the 1960s.

-Adit portal and shaft collar have eroded closed over nearly two decades of neglect.
+The Adit portal and shaft collar have eroded and closed over nearly two decades of neglect.

 Underground workings require minor rehabilitation and removal of overburden to continue exploration and sampling.

-Placer gold values can be mined from the small creek running from the northern hillside through the property to the mouth of Moores gulch.
+Placer Gold values can be mined from the small creek running from the northern hillside through the property to the mouth of Moors Gulch.

 Suitable for a small river sluice or high-banking operation.